jedwards1211/meteor-webpack-react/README.md

 ## Running Meteor Commands

 As a convenience you can run `./met` in the root directory to run the `meteor` command.
-However you can still `cd meteor_core` and then run `meteor` from that directory as well.
+However you can still `cd meteor` and then run `meteor` from that directory as well.

 ```
 ./met  --version